nowaalex/af-utils/packages/website/reference/virtual-react.md

 ## virtual-react package

-React components/hooks/utils used to easily connect to [VirtualScroller](./virtual-core.virtualscroller.md)
+React components, hooks and utils used to connect to [VirtualScroller](./virtual-core.virtualscroller.md)

 ## Interfaces